AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 ### Hierarchy

-Usually, there are hierarchical relationships between the data items of Project Gantt charts.
+Usually, there are hierarchical relationships between data items of Project Gantt charts.
 There are two ways to specify these relationships, depending on how you organize the data: [as a tree](#as_tree) or [as a table](#as_table).

 Please note that Project charts can have multiple roots.
 Also, you can create data without specifying the hierarchy – in this case, technically, all items are roots.